 What is overclocking?

 Overclocking typically involves the primary processor, though you can also overclock a discrete GPU for a boost in graphics processing.
-There is no one rule in how fast you can speed up a processor, but every overclocking project produces different results.
+There is no one rule in how fast you can speed up a processor, and every overclocking project produces different results.
 That makes your decision to overclock rather difficult.

 Is overclocking worth it?
 Yes — and no.